 What are good and faithful Catholics supposed to do when they encounter the anguish or despair in life that comes from an inability to do something they desperately want and that seems so natural—like having children?
-How should we apply that ability to trust to a situation like this?
+How should we apply our ability to trust to a situation like this?

 Proverbs 3:5 tells us: “Trust in the Lord with all your heart, on your own intelligence do not rely.”